RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

             * Was ‘Size_X=2400’ —> Now is ‘Size_X=2600’
     * Working on the newer method of performing the 3D unfolding (based on method used for the creation of the 5D response matricies)
         * Work-in-progress
+        * Added (but not using) Multi3D_Slice(...) function
+    * Added notification of what Pass version is in use that can be seen while the code is running (shows just before which files are loaded)
 * For other commit note for other files other than RooUnfold_SIDIS_richcap.py, see the individual commits